Why it pays to upgrade your lift

-Modernisation offers a new-for-old capability, whether this is for a single element or for a complete upgrade of components, features and finishes.
+Modernisation offers a new-for-old capability, whether for a single element or a complete upgrade of lift components, features and finishes.
 It allows for the addition of cutting-edge lift features and ensures compliance with current legislation and standards.

-Having a smooth-running lift optimises its users’ experience of your building/business.
-A cosmetic makeover that transforms your lift’s appearance will also enhance the feel-good factor.
-Subtle messages, but valuable ones when it comes to your building’s function and reputation.
+A smooth-running lift optimises the user's experience of your building/business.
+A cosmetic makeover that transforms your lift’s appearance will also enhance the feel-good factor: subtle messages but valuable ones regarding your building’s function and reputation.

 A lift upgrade will also make your lift more reliable, safer to use and cheaper to maintain.